About Us: Our Story

 Now we had a rush against time, as it would be dark shortly.
 We raced back to where we had left the sailboat on the highway, crawled under the trailer, and finally got the trailer back together with the repaired axle.
 It was dark, by now, so we were using flashlights.

-The last part was to hook up the electrical on the trailer, but alas, we could not get the wiring to work.
+The last part was to hook up the electrical on the trailer, but alas, I could not get the wiring to work.
 However, we started out again and proceeded down the road trying to find a place where we could safely stay for the night.

 After only about 2 miles, we thankfully came across a rest stop, and stayed there for the night.